Quick start using the CLI

 Your account will be the owner of the project.
 This can be changed later.

-Create a serverless JavaScript Codehookโ
+Create a serverless JavaScript Codehook

-npm install codehooks-js codehooks-crudlify --save
+npm i codehooks-js

 Next, start your favorite code editor and open the auto generated index.js